 Title IX and Sexual Harassment and Misconduct

 The current cultural environment has given rise to a wave of litigation against colleges and universities stemming from allegations of sexual harassment and related misconduct.
 We have represented multiple universities in this space—including a novel and unprecedented class action settlement in the Tyndall matter, which significantly capped exposure for the University of Southern California for sexual assault claims by a class of nearly 18,000 women over the alleged misconduct of a university former gynecologist.
+In fact, this settlement—which was obtained before ever filing a responsive pleading or providing formal discovery—was two orders of magnitude more favorable to USC than what the university obtained in a parallel litigation regarding the same subject matter where it was represented by different counsel.
 Our clients retain us because of our expertise in such matters—including a cohesive and sensitive communications and public relations strategy—often on a confidential basis.

 Regulatory Compliance, Litigation, and Legislative Advising